project-mit/php-analyzes-execute-file-format/README.md

 3. Analysis for the extension name
 4. Get to the machine commands and assembly codes in the specific function.
 5. Searching string list of the windows-execute-file.
+6. The Execute File Format of Linux(ELF File Format) will be support.